syl20bnr/spacemacs/contrib/semantic/README.md

 ## Features

-- Display function or variable definition at the bottom. (when `semantic` layer is included)
+- Display function or variable definition at the bottom.
 - Display current function cursor is in at the top.
 See [this page][stickyfunc-demos] for demos in some programming languages.
 - Support common C/C++ refactoring with [semantic-refactor][].
 See [this page][srefactor-demos] for demonstration of refactoring features.
 - Support Lisp source code formatting with [semantic-refactor][].
 See [this page][srefactor-lisp-demos] for demonstration of Lisp formatting features.

 ## Install